jeffh/Hydrant/docs/source/getting_started.rst

     @implementation Person
     @end

-Using this example dictionary, how can we parse this with Hydrant?
+How can we parse this with Hydrant?

 Serializing with Hydrant
 ========================